 How many people search for the term?
 For this, Adthena uses Google Keyword Planners’ search volume data for the previous month to establish Monthly Search Term Volume.
 This also affects the estimated clicks.*

 - We calculate the Frequency that we see your relevant competitors on your relevant search terms.

-- Using those frequencies (for each competitor and each search term) and the average google monthly search term volume for each search term, we calculate the number of impressions of a competitor on a search term for the given period (in a trend chart it's day by day, or week by week, or month by month).
+- Using Frequency (for each competitor and each search term) and the average Google monthly search term volume for each search term, we calculate the number of impressions of a competitor on a search term for the given period (in a trend chart it's day by day, or week by week, or month by month).

 - If you then sum the impressions of all search terms we've seen a competitor on, you will get the total number of impressions of the competitor for the given period.
 This is Estimated Impressions.